-SHA-512, or Secure Hash Algorithm 512, is a hashing algorithm used to convert text of any length into a fixed-size string of 512 bits (64 bytes).
-Originally published in 2001, SHA-512 was developed by the US Government’s National Security Agency (NSA).
+SHA-512, or Secure Hash Algorithm 512, is a hashing algorithm used to convert text of any length into a fixed-size string.
+Each output produces a SHA-512 length of 512 bits (64 bytes).

 In this article, we explore the origins of SHA-512 and discuss how the algorithm has been used by BitShares as well other prominent blockchain projects.
 Lastly, we’ll look at a few examples of non-blockchain applications and examine how SHA-512 compares to the SHA-256 algorithm.

 Origins of SHA-512 Development